Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Introduction

-Nowadays, the $ f(R) $ theory is becoming a hot topical issue and attracting much interest of a number of astrophysicists and cosmologists (see, for instance, \cite{Linde:1990flp, Mukhanov:2005sc,DeFelice:2010aj,Nojiri:2010wj, thomas, Capozziello:2011et} and references therein).
-The $f(R)$ theory, via a transformation to an alternative form - the scalar-tensor theory \cite{DeFelice:2010aj,thomas} (in particular, the Jordan-Brans-Dicke theory \cite{Wein}), can make communication between particle physics and cosmology.
-In this framework the scalar fields may play a crucial role and they, e.g., the inflatons\footnote{This idea of Alan Guth, however, was later rejected by himself \cite{Guth:1997wk} but still used elsewhere \cite{Jegerlehner:2014mua}} could be sometimes \cite{Guth:1980zm} treated as the Higgs bosons \cite{Higgs:1964pj} believed now to be discovered ten years ago by the LHC collaborations ATLAS and CMS \cite{ATLAS:2012yve,CMS:2012qbp} (see also \cite{AnhKy:2015fqw} for a review on the introduction, the search and the discovery of the Higgs boson).
-This conforms the fact that different cosmological problems, such as those of cosmic inflation, dark matter, dark energy, etc., can be investigated in the viewpoints of both geometry and particle physics compatible with each other.
-Instead of the particle physics approach \cite{Linde:1990flp,DeFelice:2010aj}, here, within the $f(R)$ theory, we will follow the geometrical path to study some aspects of the evolution of the Universe.\\
+Nowadays, the $ f(R) $ theory, due to its relative simplicity, to a great extent, has become a hot topical issue and has attracted much attention of a number of astrophysicists and cosmologists (see, for instance, \cite{Linde:1990flp, Mukhanov:2005sc, DeFelice:2010aj, Nojiri:2010wj, thomas, Capozziello:2011et,Odintsov:2019evb,Nojiri:2019fft,Nojiri:2006gh} and references therein).
+Another advantage of the $f(R)$ theory is that, the latter through a (conformal) transformation to an alternative form - the scalar-tensor theory \cite{DeFelice:2010aj,thomas} (in particular, the Jordan-Brans-Dicke theory \cite{Wein}), can make communication between particle physics (QFT) and cosmology.
+In this framework the scalar fields may play a crucial role and they, e.g., the inflatons\footnote{This idea of Alan Guth, however, was later rejected by himself \cite{Guth:1997wk} but still used elsewhere \cite{Jegerlehner:2014mua}.} could be sometimes \cite{Guth:1980zm} treated as the Higgs bosons \cite{Higgs:1964pj} believed now to be discovered ten years ago by the LHC collaborations ATLAS and CMS \cite{ATLAS:2012yve,CMS:2012qbp} (see also \cite{AnhKy:2015fqw} for a review on the introduction, the search and the discovery of the Higgs boson).
+This conforms to the fact that different cosmological problems, such as those of cosmic inflation, dark matter, dark energy, etc., can be investigated in the viewpoints of both geometry and particle physics compatible with each other via, in particular, the $f(R)$ theory.
+Instead of the particle physics (-QFT) approach \cite{Linde:1990flp,DeFelice:2010aj}, here, within the $f(R)$ theory, we will follow the geometrical path to study some aspects of the evolution of the Universe.\\